 In this digital era, the controllers are the site owners — a business or an individual — and the processors are ranging from plugins to services and providers you give the individual’s data to hosting providers, analytics, marketing company, or email newsletter provider.

-Processors and controllers based outside of the EUProcessors and controllers based outside of the EU
+#Processors and controllers based outside of the EU

 The transfer of personal data to a third country, meaning an organization outside the EU zone, will be permitted if the organization has an appropriate level of protection.